Briton Career Connections

 Often the resume is the first piece of information that an employer sees about you.
 It is of utmost importance to make your resume professional and communicate your intended message.
 We can help you demystify the process!

 Please review our comprehensive Resume Handout for resume information.
 Seeking personalized help with your résumé?
-Schedule an appointment with the Career Development Office.
+Schedule an appointment with the Career and Internship Center.